 Accessory uses normally incidental to the principal use, including garages, storage buildings, and power plants, as well as employee recreational, commissary and clinical facilities are permitted uses.
 Incidental sales shall be permitted as an accessory use provided that: (a) no more than 20% of the gross building floor area is devoted to such sales, or (b) in a landscape materials sales and storage use, not more than 20% of the gross exterior display/storage yard is devoted to such sales, or (c) not more than 6 sales events are held per year.
+Cannabis production facilities, including micro-cultivators, are prohibited from creating showrooms and/or retails sales on the site.

-4.5.4 Storage of Material
+4.5.4 Outdoor Storage of Material